MyTooliT/ICOc/Documentation/Tutorials.md

 icoc --log warning
 ```

-The different logs for ICOc are stored in the root directory of the repository in the following files:
+The different logs for ICOc are stored in the current working directory in the following files:

 - `cli.log`: Log messages of ICOc
 - `network.log`: Log messages of CAN network class